Chicago Repetitive Stress Injury Attorney

-Repetitive Stress Injury Claims
+Repetitive Stress Injury Claims in Illinois

 Every year in Illinois thousands of workers’ compensation claims are filed alleging repetitive injuries.
 These claims allege repetitive stress to the knees, hips and shoulders, among others.
 To have a meritorious claim, the employee must be able to prove that the repetitive stress he or she places on the injured joint has caused, aggravated or accelerated the medical condition.